Demystifying HIV: Answers to FAQs on Prevention, Testing & Support

 HIV is transmitted through contact with certain body fluids, such as semen, vaginal or anal fluids, breast milk, and blood.
 The easiest way to contract HIV is through unprotected sex or sharing needles.
 HIV is NOT transmitted through contact with sweat, tears, saliva, bath or pool water, or by sharing dishes or drinking glasses, hugging, or shaking hands.

 Yes!
 You can live a healthy life with HIV.
-While there is no cure for HIV, you can pursue treatment that keeps you and your partner healthy.
+While there is no cure for HIV, proper treatment will keep you and your partner healthy.
 Avoid STIs, unprotected sex, and injection drug use.

-When you have unprotected sex or share needles, you’re at risk.
-But those at higher risks are:
+When you have unprotected sex or share needles, you’re at higher risk.
+But those at higher risk are:

 • People who use injection drugs